Consistent SDNs through Network State Fuzzing: Introduction

 Figure~\ref{fig:Rel} shows a visualization inspired by the one by Heller et al.~\cite{Heller2013} highlighting where consistency checks operate.
 The figure illustrates the three network planes -- management, control, and data plane -- with their components.
 The management plane establishes the network-wide policy $P$, which corresponds to the network operator's intent.
 To realize this policy, the control plane governs a set of logical rules ($R$\textsubscript{logical}) over a logical topology ($T$\textsubscript{logical}), which yield a set of logical paths ($P$\textsubscript{logical}).
 The data plane consists of the actual topology ($T$\textsubscript{physical}), the rules ($R$\textsubscript{physical}), and the resulting forwarding paths ($P$\textsubscript{physical}).

 Consistency checking is a complex problem.
-Prior work has tackled individual subpieces of the problem as highlighted by Figure~\ref{fig:Rel}, which we augmented with related work.
+Prior work has tackled individual subpieces of the problem as highlighted by Figure~\ref{fig:Rel}.
 Monocle~\cite{perevsini2015monocle}, RuleScope~\cite{Rulescope}, and RuleChecker~\cite{zhang2017} use active probing to verify whether the logical rules $R$\textsubscript{logical} are the same as the rules $R$\textsubscript{physical} of the data plane.
 ATPG~\cite{Zeng2014} creates test packets based on the control plane rules to verify whether paths taken by the packets on the data plane $P$\textsubscript{physical} are the same as the expected path from the high-level policy $P$ without giving attention to the matched rules.
-VeriDP~\cite{Zhang2016} uses production traffic to only verify whether paths taken by the packets on the data plane $P$\textsubscript{physical} are the same as the expected path from the control plane $P$\textsubscript{logical}.
+VeriDP~\cite{Zhang2016} in SDNs and P4CONSIST~\cite{p4consist} in P4 SDNs use production traffic to only verify whether paths taken by the packets on the data plane $P$\textsubscript{physical} are the same as the expected path from the control plane $P$\textsubscript{logical}.
 NetSight~\cite{Handigol2014}, PathQuery~\cite{Narayana2016}, CherryPick~\cite{Tamanna2015}, and PathDump~\cite{pathdump} use production traffic whereas SDN Traceroute~\cite{Agarwal2014} uses active probes to verify $P \equiv P$\textsubscript{physical}.
 Control plane solutions focus on verifying network-wide invariants such as reachability, forwarding loops, slicing, and black hole detection against high-level network policies both for stateless and stateful policies.
-This includes tools~\cite{fayaz2016buzz,fayaz2014testing, Mai2011,Kazemian2012,Kazemian2013,Div,Canini2012,troubleshooting,veriflow,batfish,Lopes2015,Yang2016,era,arc,beckett,delta,robotron} that monitor and verify some or all of the network-wide invariants by comparing the high-level network policy with the logical rule set that translates to the logical path set at the control plane, i.e., $P \equiv R$\textsubscript{logical} or $P \equiv P$\textsubscript{logical}.
-These systems only \textit{model} the network behavior which is insufficient to capture firmware and hardware bugs as ``modelling'' and verifying the control-data plane consistency are significantly different techniques.
+This includes tools~\cite{fayaz2016buzz,Mai2011,Kazemian2012,Kazemian2013,Div,Canini2012,troubleshooting,veriflow,batfish,Lopes2015,Yang2016} that monitor and verify some or all of the network-wide invariants by comparing the high-level network policy with the logical rule set that translates to the logical path set at the control plane, i.e., $P \equiv R$\textsubscript{logical} or $P \equiv P$\textsubscript{logical}.
+These systems, however, only \textit{model} the network behavior which is insufficient to capture firmware and hardware bugs as ``modeling'' and verifying the control-data plane consistency are significantly different techniques.